sap-tutorials/sap-build-process-automation/tutorials/spa-order-management-int-2-automation/spa-order-management-int-2-automation.md

 ### Create Data Types for Shipping Address and Line Item

 The name, address, zip and so on from the shipping address are currently stored in an array.
-You can add better structure to that by using **Data Types** from the SAP Build Process Automation.
+You can add better structure to that by using **Data Types** from SAP Build Process Automation.
 These data types can store multiple variables and named fields to represent more complex data structures.
 Create two data types: one for a shipping address and another for a line item.

 **Save** the automation you have so far.
 Go to **Overview** tab.